-Simulation - The production of IC86 Monte Carlo simulations of the IC86-2012 detector configuration concluded in October of 2016.
-A new production of Monte Carlo simulations has since begun with the IC86-2016 detector configuration.
-This configuration is representative of previous trigger and filter configurations from 2012, 2013, 2014 and 2015 as well as 2016.
+Simulation - The production of IC86 Monte Carlo simulations of the IC86-2016 detector configuration began in October 2016.
+This configuration is representative of previous trigger and filter configurations from 2012-2018 and is consistent with Pass2 data reprocessing.
 As with previous productions, direct generation of Level 2 background simulation data is used to reduce storage space requirements.
-However, as part of the new production plan, intermediate photon-propagated data is now being stored on disk in DESY and reused for different detector configurations in order to reduce GPU requirements.
+Additional changes allow us omit details of stochastic energy loses in the final output and to save the state of the pseudo-random number generator instead.
+This allows users to regenerate the propagated Monte Carlo truth when needed.
+As part of the new production plan, intermediate photon-propagated data is now being stored on disk in DESY and reused for different detector configurations in order to reduce GPU requirements.
 This transition to the 2016 configuration was done in conjunction with a switch to IceSim 5 which contains improvements in memory and GPU utilization in addition to previous improvements to correlated noise generation, Earth modeling, and lepton propagation.
-Current simulations are running on IceSim 5.1.3 with further improvements and bug fixes for various modules.
+Current simulations are running on IceSim 6.1.0 with further improvements and bug fixes for various modules.
 Direct photon propagation is currently done on dedicated GPU hardware located at several IceCube Collaboration sites and through opportunistic grid computing where the number of such resources continues to grow.
+We are currently working to implement additional optimizations in the simulation chain that take advantage of resent changes to the CORSIKA framework in order to do importance sampling of parameter space in order to better utilize computing resources.

 The simulation production team organizes periodic workshops to explore better and more efficient ways of meeting the simulation needs of the analyzers.
-This includes both software improvements as well as new strategies and providing the tools to generate targeted simulations optimized for individual analyses instead of an one-size-fits-all approach.
+This includes both software improvements as well as new strategies and providing the tools to generate targeted simulations optimized for individual analyses instead of a one-size-fits-all approach.